enthought/traits/docs/source/traits_user_manual/advanced.rst

     def ndarray_to_image_abc(adaptee):
-        """ An adapter factory from numpy arrays to the ImageABC protocol. if adaptee.ndim == 2:
+        """ An adapter factory from numpy arrays to the ImageABC protocol.""" if adaptee.ndim == 2:
             return NDArrayToImage(adaptee=adaptee)
         return None